binkley/kotlin-rational/README.md

 ```

 When providing function overloads, please include these types as applicable, and
-keep them together in this order (using type aliases):
+keep them together in this order:

 - `BFloating` -- `BigDecimal` (an alias for readability)
 - `Double`